chunk74/Getting_and_Cleaning_Data_Course_Project/README.md

 ### Making Modifications to This Script

-Once you have downloaded and unzipped the source files, you will need to make one modification to the R file before you can process the data.
+You will need to make one modification to the R file before you can process the data.
 On line 25 of run_analysis.R, set the path of the working directory to your desired working directory.

 ### Project Summary